 In such cases, transfers of value have to be allocated to the relevant types and disclosed in aggregate form.
 Detailed information has to be provided on the total number of recipients as well as their percentage as compared to all recipients of transfers of value of this type and the aggregate amount attributable to the relevant category.

-Under data protection laws, a disclosure requirement in an industry code would not justify the publication of personal data of the individual or institution; therefore, in the case companies want to comply with individual disclosure requirements, they will have to get consent of the contracting partners to such disclosure.
+As under data protection laws, a disclosure requirement in an industry code does not justify the publication of personal data of the individual or institution, the companies need to get the consent of its contracting partners to such disclosure.